 Your toddler wants to have some fun and will make a game of running away from you and have you chase after them.

-When you do manage to grab hold of your toddler, they will get that impish look on their face and make a dash for it again!
+When you manage to grab hold of your toddler, they will get that impish look on their face and dash it again!

 This is a game to your toddler that’s making being out with you a whole lot of fun!
 Maybe not for you, but definitely for them!